 Cosmopolitan in flavor, and famous for Renaissance art, these cities are among the best places to stay in Tuscany.
 They are small and have the amenities of a city, yet are well positioned so you can explore the rest of this diverse region.

 Florence has captured the imagination of visitors over the centuries.
 The regional capital of Tuscany, its historic center was declared a UNESCO World Heritage Site in 1982.
-Florence’s rich artistic and architectural heritage inspired Harpers Bazaar magazine to rank it first among the most beautiful cities in the world.
+Florence’s rich artistic and architectural heritage inspired Travel + Leisure readers to recently rank it as the best city in Europe.